OValery16/swap-face/README.md

 The nice thing is that you can also run it easily on floydhub (which is a cloud GPU company).
 Please note that I don't work for this company (just that you often need GPU to train such model)

+## The weights

+You can download the weights [there](https://drive.google.com/file/d/1J1PgGZDCufCxZ6vEwHwnM7czAXjIliH5/view?usp=sharing)

 ## Result

 Input            |  Output